maahyarazad/corporate-app/README.md

   ![EAS Build Selection](./docs/eas-build-selection-2.png)

-  After selecting, submission process will now start.
+  After selecting the build, submission process will now start.
 The respective app publishers will email you once submission is done.

   ### 3. Publishing the new app version